Emilgregersen4/Master_thesis_code/README.md

 The tracking code was made with Fortran 77, and all .f files contain tracking code

-inp files are the input files where all the cards were determined for setting up the simulation
+.inp files are the input files where all the cards were determined for builiding the simulation setups

 Sourcev01.f file is the fortran file used for initializing the spectrum